augg-io/documentation/Using_Workspaces.md

 # **Workspaces in augg.io CMS**

 Workspaces let you organize applications, locations, and experiences into separate environments.
+This is especially useful when you have many applications, locations, experiences and also multiple people in organization.
 This guide will walk you through creating and managing workspaces.

+### **Why use Workspaces**

+Workspaces are especially useful for keeping your content organized when you have many applications, locations, and experiences.
+You can think of them like folders that group related items together.

+Workspaces are also helpful when multiple people in the same organization are working on different projects, since each project can be kept separate in its own workspace.

 ## **Creating a Workspace**